llm-lab-org/Generative-AI-for-Character-Animation-Survey/README.md

 ### 🗂 Datasets

-# 📊 Facial Datasets Overview

-This table provides an overview of various facial datasets, highlighting their key statistics, modalities, and links.

 | 🏷️ **Name** | 📊 **Statistics** | 🎭 **Modalities** | 🔗 **Link** |
 |-------------|------------------|------------------|-------------|
 | **RaFD** | More than 8,000 images of 67 models displaying eight facial expressions from five different angles. | 🖼️ Images | [RaFD](https://rafd.socsci.ru.nl/) |